 Fast, fun, and full of improvisation, jazz is full of talented musicians.
 They play various instruments and each has its recognizable technique.
 The piano is easily one of the most impressive and is equally versatile being able to be a supporting instrument or take center stage in the right hands.

-There have been countless amazing jazz pianists over the 100 years or so of jazz history and we couldn’t list them all.
-But, in this post, we’re going to take a small look at some of the most famous jazz piano players since the genre’s inception.
+There have been countless amazing jazz pianists over the 100 years or so of jazz history, and we couldn’t list them all.
+However, in this post, we’re going to take a small look at 28 of the greatest and most famous jazz piano players since the genre’s inception.
 Let’s get started.

 1. Oscar Peterson

-A list of jazz pianists should really start with one of the greats and possibly one of the greatest has to be Oscar Peterson who was a Canadian jazz pianist Oscar Peterson.
+A list of jazz pianists should really start with one of the greats, and that possibly has to be Canadian jazz pianist Oscar Peterson.
 Born in 1925, he was prodigy, playing the piano when he was only five.

-He went on to win the Praemium Imperiale Prize from the Japan Art Association in 1999 and died in 2007 of kidney failure.
+Peterson went on to win the Praemium Imperiale Prize from the Japan Art Association in 1999 and several Grammys throughout his career.

 2. Duke Ellington

-Between 1927 and 1931, his orchestra were regular performers at the forum Cotton Club in Harlem where he really made a name for himself.
+Between 1927 and 1931, his orchestra were regular performers at the forum Cotton Club in Harlem, where Ellington really made a name for himself.

 3. Count Basie

-Count Basie is another great jazz piano player who played an integral role in reshaping the musical landscape of the early twentieth century.
+New Jersey-born pianist William James Basie—known by fans as Count Basie—played an integral role in reshaping the musical landscape of the early 20th century.

 4. Wynton Kelly

-With a blues-based playing style, Wynton Charles Kelly, he made his professional debut at 12 and by 16, he was an R&B sensation.
+With a blues-based playing style, Wynton Charles Kelly made his professional debut at 12.
+By the time he was 16, he was an R&B sensation.

 5. Brad Meldhau